• Design

 TEXTURAS ETAPA 2b.jpg

-This project aimed the design of a stool based on three-dimensional growing patterns extracted from nature, through the integration between parametric design and additive fabrication technologies, highlighting a morphological / material experimentation with a transdisciplinary and empirical-experimental approach.
+This project aimed the design of a stool series based on three-dimensional growing patterns extracted from nature to obtain light and resistant structures, through the integration of parametric design and additive fabrication technologies, highlighting their creative and technical possibilities.

 BioDigital 3D Concrete Printing